Habrador/Unity-Programming-Patterns/README.md

 ## 20. Decorator

-In your game you have some class you want to add some behaviors to in a flexible way.
+You have some class you want to add some behaviors to in a flexible way without modifying the original class.

 **How to implement?**